milanbargiel/kulturgenerator/kulturgenerator-cms/README.md

 1. Install Strapi locally on your machine.
 [Guide for installing Strapi via the CLI](https://strapi.io/documentation/v3.x/installation/cli.html)

-2. Add to a Github repository
+2. Add to a Github repository.

-3. Do configuration on server to pull your Strapi from Github [See deployement Guide Digital Ocean](https://strapi.io/documentation/v3.x/deployment/digitalocean.html#setup-production-server-and-install-node-js)
+3. Do configuration on server to pull your Strapi from Github.
+[See deployement Guide Digital Ocean](https://strapi.io/documentation/v3.x/deployment/digitalocean.html#setup-production-server-and-install-node-js)

 ### Additional explanation to the steps in the Guide <a id="additional"></a>